contrast-zone/t-rewriter.js/draft/co-rewrite.md

 This particular form of dual reasoning is made possible by observing each rule as a function from its input to its output.
 The input side of a rule may be considered as a set of accepting values (input type), while the output side may be considered as a set of producing values (output type).
 In between the input/output types, we may place a set of chaining rules (the function body) that map different values of input type to different values of output type.
 As all types may be produced by a set of rewriting rules, we finally get uniform appearance of all three notions: input, chain, and output, each represented by a set or rules, altogether forming a single composite rule in a role of a function.

 These features are implemented in a way that naturally arises from logical origins in the basics of co-rewrite.
 There are two kinds of types depending on implicative side of rules: read and write types.
 Regarding these kinds, they embrace two kinds of rules: read and write rules.
-We treat read and write implicative sides in a logically symmetrical way, by simply negating the write side.
+We treat read and write implicative sides in a logically symmetrical way.
 The resulting formation lets us to recursively compose rules in a seamless, consistent way from the aspect of our version of constructive logic.

 Next, in section 2, we will gradually derive logical forms that co-rewrite allows, and we will define how co-rewrite interprets these forms, ending with complete e-bnf grammar syntax.
 Section 3 brings us some examples ...

 ## 2. deriving co-rewrite programming framework

 In logic, we differentiate two kinds of proofs: constructive proofs that describe what *is*, and proofs by contradiction that describe what *is not*.
 Co-rewrite, with its dual reasoning, takes a hybrid approach.
 For reasoning about input types it uses constructive proofs, and for reasoning about output types it uses proofs by contradiction.
-In practice, these two kinds of proving processes may be implemented by the same algorithm by internally negating parts of formulas that use proofs by contradiction.
+In practice, these two kinds of proving processes may be implemented by the same algorithm by internally dualizing parts of formulas that use proofs by contradiction.

-Co-rewrite resembles a kind of restricted logic based on three operators: [and](https://en.wikipedia.org/wiki/Logical_conjunction), [or](https://en.wikipedia.org/wiki/Logical_disjunction), [impl](https://en.wikipedia.org/wiki/Material_conditional); and their three negative counterparts: [nand](https://en.wikipedia.org/wiki/Sheffer_stroke), [nor](https://en.wikipedia.org/wiki/Logical_NOR), [nimpl](https://en.wikipedia.org/wiki/Converse_nonimplication).
-Rule input sides use positive operators while rule output sides use negative operators.
+Co-rewrite resembles a kind of restricted logic based on four operators: [and](https://en.wikipedia.org/wiki/Logical_conjunction), [or](https://en.wikipedia.org/wiki/Logical_disjunction), [impl](https://en.wikipedia.org/wiki/Material_conditional); and [nimpl](https://en.wikipedia.org/wiki/Converse_nonimplication).
+Rule input sides use positive operators while rule output sides use their dual counterparts.
 Notice that there is no [negation](https://en.wikipedia.org/wiki/Negation) operator in co-rewrite.
-All these operators combine in a certain way which requires rule input sides to hold [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) (CNF) of data, and rule output sides to hold negated CNF of data that essentially maps to [disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) (DNF) of its negated elements.
-This setup consistently aligns with dual proving technique used in co-rewrite.
+All these operators combine in a certain way which requires rule input sides to hold [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) (CNF) of data, and rule output sides to hold [disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) (DNF) of its elements.
+This setup consistently aligns implicative with its dual co-implicative proving technique.

 In the following section, we describe in detail how rules in co-rewrite are derived.